-These Mexican Wedding Cookies (also known as polvorones) are rich, buttery and crumbly cookies made from pecans that melt in your mouth.
-A traditional recipe, they’re an easy dessert to make for weddings, Christmas, holidays or any day of the year!
+Mexican Wedding Cookies are rich, buttery, and crumbly cookies made from a mixture of nuts, flour, butter, and powdered sugar that melt in your mouth.
+This traditional Mexican recipe makes for an easy dessert perfect for weddings, Christmas, New Year’s, or any day of the year!

-Say hello to Mexican wedding cookies – my new favorite cookies!
+Say hello to Mexican wedding cookies – one of my favorite cookies!
 I know that’s quite the statement, but one little bite and you’ll understand exactly why I’m head over heels in love.

-Made with only a handful of simple ingredients like flour, powdered sugar, butter and nuts, these little shortbread-like cookies are super easy to make and have that luscious melt-in-your-mouth quality that will keep you coming back for more.
+Made with only a handful of simple ingredients like flour, powdered sugar, butter, and nuts, these little shortbread-like cookies are easy to make and have that luscious melt-in-your-mouth quality that will keep you coming back for more.

 They’re known by many different names including: